iw4x/iw4x-client/.github/pull_request_template.md

 **How does this PR change IW4x's behavior?**

 Are there any breaking changes?
-Will any existing behavior change?
+Will any existing behaviour change?
 Specify the new expected behaviour if this PR adds a new gameplay feature or alters an existing game mechanic.
 You may provide an image or video showing the changes.

 **Anything else we should know?**